Grow Lights for Orchids: A Complete Guide to Artificial Light

 With over 25,000 species and more than 100,000 hybrids, orchids find homes in diverse habitats all over the world.
 Although loved by gardeners and flower enthusiasts, growing orchids is an art that requires a deep understanding of their particular requirements, especially when it comes to light.

-Light is essential for orchid growth and flowering, and each species has its own preference for light intensity and quality.
+Light is essential for orchid growth and flowering, and each species has its own preference for light intensity and light quality.

 orchid - foliar fertiliser